The Science of the Spring Blow-Out: Why Wellness Grooming is Your Best Defense

 Not all coats are created equal.
 Using the wrong tool can cause "brush burn" or damage the healthy topcoat.
 Jodi recommends specific tools, like the Miracle Care Large Slicker Brush, which features gentle wire pins to remove undercoat without irritating the skin.

-Pro Tip: For dogs that are already starting to mat from the spring moisture, don't forget the Matts Happen!
+For dogs that are already starting to mat from the spring moisture, don't forget the Matts Happen!
 Dematting Solution.
 It’s a lifesaver for those stubborn clumps behind the ears and on the hocks.

 Education is the Foundation